ppprs/the_rules/rules.md

 This is a very new and very awesome section of the rules this year.
 Though we at the PPPRS openly encourage a few bits of rough racing, we want you to be safe too.
 Legally, we are supposed to care about your well being, so don’t mess that up for us.
 This is a nice thing we have going here, and we don’t want your broken bones to be the reason we can’t set ourselves on fire.
 With that in regards, we do want to make sure you don’t completely alienate yourself from everyone by being a self-righteous ram-a-saurous-wrecks that just makes everyone’s day worse.
 So when you drive a bit hot and bothered we will drop the ban hammer on you, and here’s the list of awesome things we’ll do that will annoy you and make us laugh for hours and hours at your expense.

-### 7.6 | Boo-Hoo Box
+#### 7.5.1 | The Grim Reaper

-You will be impounded into the penalty box and given a really stupid penalty that you have to do when we spin the Wheel-Of-Shame.
+Ah yes.
+This is what will keep you in line this year.
+Each race the Grim Reaper will tote a black flag and will have supreme reign over the track.
+The Grim Reaper's job is to pick out violators.
+Grim Reaper word is law.
+There is no arguing with the Grim Reaper.
+There's no reasonsing with the Grim Reaper.
+The Grim Reaper was born from these rules and you shall worship the Grim Reaper.
+Some say the Grim Reaper will regulate driver conduct.
+Others say the Grim Reaper will make sure you are following the tech rules and abiding to our safety standards.
+THE GRIM REAPER CONTROLS YOUR LIFE AND YOUR PENALTIES.
+THE GRIM REAPER DOES NOT CARE HOW HARD YOU WORKED THE GRIM REAPER ONLY KNOWS WHEN IT IS YOUR TIME TO FEEL JUSTICE.
+You pray that the Grim Reaper follows by the rules, and does not alter them further.
+If the Grim Reaper sees you do a misdeed, your car will will be impounded into the penalty box and given a really stupid penalty that you have to do when the Grim Reaper spins the Wheel-Of-Shame.
+OBEY THE GRIM REAPER.
+DONT FEAR THE REAPER.
+WAIT, TOTALLY FEAR THE REAPER.
+INSERT MORE COWBELL HERE.

-### 7.7 | The "Spirit of Power Racing" Clause
+#### 7.5.2 | The "Spirit of Power Racing" Clause
 Remember Mystery Science Theater 3000?
 No?
 Wait, really?
 How the hell do you consider yourself a nerd?
 Anyways, it was a landmark show way back in the ancient 1990’s which featured the premise of a guy and his robot friends who were locked away in a space station and forced to watch crappy movies.
 Got all that?
 Okay.
 Let me get to the point: the show makes no sense, and any attempt to take plot lines seriously were overlooking that the fact that the show was for fun.
 For these reasons the show's title song featured the phrase “It’s just a show, I should really just relax.”

 That’s really the whole point of this series.
 We're just a show.
 We’re here to have fun.
 Rules will get bent, cars will break, just relax enjoy yourself.
 If you're reading line by line looking for a 1/10th a second lap timeimprovement, you're going to have a bad time.
 Aside from safety, not much else really matters.
 You don't race PPPRS to win, you race til you break.
 Don’t get too wrapped up or obsessed about podiums, or lap time records.
 Share tools.
 Be friends with rival teams.
 Have rivalries just because it's hilarious.
 Make friends and be excellent to one another.

-#### 7.7.1 | The "I Ain't Even Mad" Clause
+#### 7.5.3 | The "I Ain't Even Mad" Clause

 Feel like breaking a rule?
 We at the PPPRS take this very seriously; we don't like half assing anything.
 If you are breaking one of our rules, we encourage you to go full ass, above and beyond the call of duty.
 We don’t want cheap and sneaky exploits, we want clever.
 Want to make a 6 wheel racing power wheel?
 Awesome.
 DRS inspired SuperCap Must-Go-Faster button?
 Awesome.
 So if you feel like taking things too seriously we want you to build something so blissfully impressive, so Adrian Neweyesue clever, or downright SpeedyCop crazy that your rule infraction gets a “I’m not even mad, I’m impressed” reaction from our judges.